Lecaethomas/LCLU_Frenchguiana/README.md

 # OCS_Guyane
-In order to map Land Cover/Land Use in french-Guyana, few scripts were developped or adapted to enable either semi-automaticaly mapping of
+In order to map Land Cover/Land Use in french-Guyana (South-america), few scripts were developped or adapted to enable either semi-automaticaly mapping of
 LCLU (Sentinel 1, 2 and Landsat 8) either to explore cloudless mosaic and even automaticaly detect floodings with Sentinel 1 SAR data.

 This work takes place in the context of an internship of three months (fourth year of geography) in the french agriculture ministry that